andersaamodt/declaration-of-individual-emancipation/declaration.md

 ## The Co-Sovereigns’ Bill of Rights

+### Rights of Origin

+##### **Freedom from Coercion.** {#sec:coercion}
+Coercion—the use of force, interpersonal or legal threat, or lies to compel or choose for another—is banned. (see[@sec:non-coercion])

+##### **Right of Inherent Defense.** {#sec:inherent-defense}
+The capacity to defend one’s body, life, and liberty is innate and cannot be surrendered.
+Law may define its bounds but not its existence, for a living being cannot consent to forfeit the power to resist harm. (see[@sec:self-defense],[@sec:non-harm],[@sec:autonomy],[@sec:criminalization-sovereign-defense])

+##### **Primacy of Individual Right.** {#sec:individual-right}
+All law derives from the rights of individual persons.
+No collective, institution, or government possesses rights except as aggregations or delegations of those individuals.
+Only individual, atomic rights are valid in origin; all other claims of authority are derivative and revocable.

+##### **Right of Recognition.** {#sec:recognition}
+Animals, children, and machines, and objects or elements of nature itself possess individual character deserving regard; lack of speech does not void individuality or standing; those who can perceive must strive to see and give voice to every being’s own nature.

 ### Rights of the Body and the Home

 ##### **Right of Bodily Autonomy.** {#sec:bodily-autonomy}